Foundation

 Emma Crane-Robinson has started her own business designing and making a children's range of soft furnishings.

-Christina Von Gemminghem now has her studio at home and continues to sew for both pleasure and commissions.
+Christina Von Gemminghem now has her studio at The Textile Space and continues to sew for both pleasure and commissions.

 Deborah Harwood

 Deborah moved from London to West Sussex in 2002 and started a small business creating bespoke hand made textiles, including wall hangings and cushions working predominantly to private commission.
 Deborah undertook the merchandise design for Chichester Festival Theatre and designed cushions for both Goodwood Festival of Speed and Goodwood Revival meeting.
 In 2005 she went to Winchester School of Art and gained a BA (hons) in Textile Art.
 Since graduating Deborah has been teaching at local schools and privately in her own studio, whilst continuing to develop her own practice.
 Deborah is also an Artist Educator at Pallant House Gallery.
 Deborah opened The Textile Space in November 2010.
-You can see some of her work at www.deborahharwood.com.
-Deborah was accepted onto the Crafts Council of England Makers Directory in 2017 and has had her first solo exhibition at the Hampstead School of Art in April 2018
+You can see some of her work at www.deborahharwood.com